xRyul/contextual-select-all/README.md

 - Works in both Source mode and Live Preview mode.
 - Incremental selection: Click multiple times to expand the selection.

-## How to Use

-Install the plugin, and use CMD+A as usual.
-It automatically replaces official CMD+A shortcut with enhanced one.
-Press multiple times to cycle and select different elements.

 ## Each press = more content selected.
 For example: